Non-destructively probing the thermodynamics of quantum systems with qumodes: Qumodes as Thermodynamical Probes

+By using the qumode to determine the associated $P_{n_0}$ and $P_{n_1}$ it thus provides a non-destructive means of determining the temperature of the system.
+Note that we do not need \emph{a priori} knowledge of $\bar{E}_{n_0}$ and $\bar{E}_{n_1}$, provided that we know the proportionality factor between $H_{\mathrm{int}}$ and $H_\Theta$ -- the spectra $\{E_n\}$ will be similarly proportional to $\{\bar{E}_{n}\}$, and the former can be deduced from the output distribution.
+We also remark that a known constant shift in the (proportionally scaled) eigenvalues of one Hamiltonian relative to the other can similarly be accounted for.

-Suppose we assume known values of only two degeneracies $g_{n_0}$, $g_{n_1}$.
-Since Eq.~\eqref{eqZeq} can be rewritten $\beta=\log(P_{n_0} g_{n_1}/(P_{n_1} g_{n_0}))/(E_{n_1}-E_{n_0})$, we see that the qumode probe can be used as a non-destructive thermometer for quantum systems.
-While traditional thermometry relies on thermal equilibrium to be established between the system and the probe \cite{correa2015individual}, here the temperature can be measured without this constraint.
-Similar probes using qubits \cite{johnson2016, sabin2014} instead of a qumodes also do not require equilibration.
-However, using a qumode as a thermometer has the advantage of being able to tune the precision through the amount of squeezing of the probe itself.
-Precision is thus not constrained by the number of probes themselves, which can be a limitation even for thermometers that exploit quantum advantages in precision using quantum metrology \cite{stace2010quantum, sabin2014}.
+Unlike traditional means of thermometry~\cite{correa2015individual}, we do not require thermal equilibrium to be established between the system and the probe -- the temperature is measured through the shifts in the qumode state.
+Further, while similar schemes for measuring temperature using impurity probe qubits~\cite{johnson2016, sabin2014} also do not require equilibriation, their accuracy is limited by the number of probes.
+This can be a limitation even for quantum thermometers that exploit advantages in precision using quantum metrology~\cite{stace2010quantum, sabin2014}.
+In contrast, the precision of qumodes can also be enhanced by either increasing the squeezing factor, or increasing the interaction time or strength.